 We are committed to investing in our members and the wider community, providing vocal coaching, music-reading classes and enjoyable and productive rehearsals that help you get the most from the music and your voice.
-Our regular Come and Sing events have proved hugely popular, attracting many singers from the region and beyond.
+Our regular Come and Sing events are hugely popular, attracting many singers from the region and beyond.

 The Society has a series of lively social events throughout the year as well engaging in fund raising activities to help maintain the quality of their musical output.